 Jo helps to coordinate and support BV's conservation programmes, as well as managing communications across the organisation.
-She also coordinates Blue Ventures' Independent Research programme, does some GIS mapping on the side, and helps to run the community based aquaculture regional network.
+She also coordinates Blue Ventures' Independent Research programme, does some GIS mapping on the side, and runs the community based aquaculture regional network.

 Latest blog post: "Spicing up aquaculture: Experiences from our regional workshop in Zanzibar".